-IVDD is considered a degenerative disk disease.
-These diseases are caused by progressive degeneration of the intervertebral disks, those cushion-like structures that separate each vertebra of the spinal column.
+IVDD is considered a degenerative disc disease.
+It is caused by a progressive degeneration of the intervertebral discs.
+These discs are the cushion-like structures that separate each vertebra of the dog’s spine.

-The contents of the disks will then go into the spinal canal and place pressure on the spinal cord.
-Severe or prolonged pressure on the nerves can lead to pain, loss of bladder or bowel control, or even paralysis, to the spinal cord.
+The contents of the discs will then go into the spinal canal and place pressure on the spinal cord.
+Prolonged pressure on the nerves can lead to severe pain, loss of bladder or bowel control, or even paralysis.

-Dachshund Fact: These degenerative disk diseases can show up as early as three years of age.
-The risk of incidence increases as the dachshund grows older.
-Dachshunds who are overweight are at higher risk for this disorder.
+Dachshund Fact: IVDD can show up as early as three years of age.
+The risk of incidence increases as the dachshund grows older or gains too much weight.

 What Causes IVDD?

-Depending on the location of the disc that is bulging, signs occur anywhere in the body from the neck to the rear legs.
+Depending on the location of the bulging disc, signs occur anywhere in the body from the neck to the rear legs.

-It is important to learn how to prevent IVDD in your dachshund.
-But, keep in mind, sometimes IVDD unfortunately can just happen.
-Nevertheless, here are some safety measures you can follow to help reduce the risk of IVDD in your dog.
+It is important to learn how to prevent and avoid IVDD in Dachshunds.
+But please keep in mind, sometimes IVDD unfortunately can just happen.
+Nevertheless, here are some safety measures you can follow to help reduce the risk of IVDD in Dachshunds.

 Reduce High Impact Activities